 Thomas Winckley’s marriage to Lady Jacintha Hesketh 25th July 1785

-In 1785 Thomas, age 54, lived at 331 Fishergate when he married Lady Jennet (Jacintha) Hesketh (née Dalrymple) daughter of Hugh Dalrymple, an Edinburgh lawyer, and widow of Captain Thomas Hesketh who died age 32, in 1781, as a result of injuries incurred during the American War of Independence.
+On 25th July 1785 Thomas, then aged 54 and living in his home on Fishergate, married Lady Jennet (Jacintha) Hesketh (née Dalrymple) daughter of Hugh Dalrymple, an Edinburgh lawyer, and widow of Captain Thomas Hesketh of Rufford who died age 32, in 1781, as a result of injuries incurred during the American War of Independence.
 Captain Hesketh and his wife Jacintha had had five daughters and a son, Thomas Dalrymple Hesketh, born in New York in 1777 who became the 3rd Baronet of Rufford.

 Thomas Winckley and Jacintha had two children.
 Margaret their first born child died in her first year in 1786.
-Frances Winckley, the second child of Thomas and Jacintha, was born in Preston in 1787 in the Fishergate house.
+Frances Winckley, the second child of Thomas and Jacintha, was born in Preston on 16th June 1787 in the Fishergate house.
 She was named after her grandmother Frances Winckley (née Hodgkinson) and Thomas’s sister.

 Frances wrote in her diaries: